joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 any histogram is possible while simultaneously having vanishingly small entropy levels.

+In addition to the three steps defined for Selection of a Sub-Distribution, perform the following step:

 - **Step 4**: Configure the `analyze_depth.sh` tool by inputting the selected `JENT_MEMORY_SIZE_EXP`, `JENT_DISTRIBUTION_MIN` and
 `JENT_DISTRIBUTION_MAX` settings, and run this script to help